 - Your investment is returned plus 5% interest.

 Worthy invests bond proceeds in fully secured, asset-backed small-business loans.
 This makes the bonds less risky than traditional secured loans and other investment types, Worthy says.
-Worthy bonds are also registered with the U.S. Securities Exchange Commission.
+Worthy bonds are also registered with the U.S. Securities and Exchange Commission.

 To learn more about Worthy, check out “Earn 50 Times More on Your Savings.”